prisma/prisma1/content/04-Reference/03-API/02-Queries.md

 Depending on the type of the field you want to filter by, you have access to different advanced criteria you can use to filter your query response.
 See how to [explore available filter criteria](#explore-available-filter-criteria).

-> Query all posts whose title are in a given list of titles:
+Query all `Post` nodes whose `title` is in a given list of strings:

 ```graphql
 ---